caitlinmillar/Backend_Concert/README.md

 ---
 Each Attendee object has an attendee id, name, email address, phone number and a list of concerts they will be attending.
-Attendees can be created or removed as well as added or removed from individual concerts.
+Attendees can be created or removed from the Repository as well as added or removed from individual concerts.
 </p>